MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-days-faq.md

 * **What should I expect?**

     Mixed Reality Dev Days has a heavy developer focus (around 75%) supplemented by business development and strategic insights (around 25%).
 You’ll have a chance to code alongside our developers, demo the latest in our portfolio, and learn about the science behind our tech, plus best practices and lessons we learned over the years.

+* **Do I need to bring my own developer machine?**

+    Yes, each participant should bring their own developer PCs installed with the software, tools and IDEs you’re using for your environment.

 * **Where can I learn more?**